cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 ```

 ## 7. TWA-VF Visualization
-The results of the OSMAgent - building usages is designed to be compatible with TWA-VF and queryable via FeatureInfoAgent.
+The result of OSMAgent - Building Usages is designed to be compatible with TWA-VF and queryable via FeatureInfoAgent.
 Please find the setup instructions in [resources](OSMAgent/src/main/resources/FeatureInfoAgent/).

 [stack-data-uploader]: https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-data-uploader
 [inputs]: inputs/